AlexanderEllis/blog/content/posts/radar-charts.md

 -----

 With those caveats, I think it's a neat visualization.
-Like writing, one of the real benefits of this exercise is the thinking that it forces you to do, particularly the honest evaluation of where you are.
+Like writing, one of the real benefits of this exercise is the thinking that it forces you to do, particularly as you do an honest evaluation.

 There's no perfect way to do it, but I like these visuals.